webiny/docs.webiny.com/docs/developer-tutorials/local-setup.md

 - `theme` - a CMS theme for your `site`
 - `api` - an API that powers both `admin` and `site` apps

-## Helper package - `webiny-rewire`
+### `webiny-rewire` helper package
-Since `admin` and `site` packages are essentially `create-react-app`s, by default they wouldn't be able to import files from other packages in your monorepo, without building them beforehand.
+Since `admin` and `site` packages are essentially `create-react-app`s, by default they are unable to import other packages in your monorepo.

 So to simplify the development process for Webiny users, we decided to use the `rescripts` tool to intercept the original webpack